-For a forecast window of 12 hours, based on the current state $\mathbf{x}_{t}$ and the forcings in the same window $\mathbf{F}_{t:t+12\,\mathrm{h}}$, the surrogate model should predict the sea-ice state $\mathbf{x}_{t+12\,\mathrm{h}}$--consisting of sea-ice thickness, concentration, damage, the velocities in $x$- and $y$-direction, and the snow-on-ice thickness.
-Instead of predicting the future state directly, the model outputs predicted tendencies $\widehat{\mathbf{z}}$, which are scaled by the per-variable climatological standard deviation of the tendencies $\boldsymbol{\sigma}_{\textrm{clim}}$ such that we can recover the prediction by
+For a forecast window of 12~hours, based on the current state $\mathbf{x}_{t}$ and the forcings in the same window $\mathbf{F}_{t:t+12\,\mathrm{h}}$, the surrogate model predicts the sea-ice state $\mathbf{x}_{t+12\,\mathrm{h}}$--consisting of sea-ice thickness, concentration, damage, the drift in $x$- and $y$-direction, and the snow-on-ice thickness.
+Instead of predicting the future state directly, the model outputs predicted tendencies $\widehat{\mathbf{z}}_{1}$, which are scaled by the per-variable climatological standard deviation of the tendencies, $\boldsymbol{\sigma}_{\textrm{clim}}$, such that we can recover the prediction by